meztinosdunken/agile-wiki/CONTRIBUTING.md

 Please adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) while contributing.

 We welcome all contributions, whether it's bug fixes, features, or **documentation improvements**! **Your contributions to documentation are vital for improving the usability and accessibility of our project.
 We thank you for helping us make Agile Wiki better for everyone!**

+### Additional Note
+Documentation contributions are especially appreciated, as they help improve the project for a wider audience.